Sunset Beach (TV series): International broadcasting

-In Russia, Sunset Beach initially, the series aired on NTV from November 12, 1997, to March 2000, after which the same 518 episodes were repeated until mid-2001, 2 episodes a day, but due to the NTV crisis in mid-2001, further showings of the series were suspended.
-In October 2003-in September 2005 and in June 2006 – July 2008, the TNT TV channel repeated all the same series.
+In Russia, Sunset Beach initially aired on NTV from November 12, 1997 to March 2000, after that, the same first 518 episodes were repeated until mid-2001, 2 episodes a day, but due to the NTV crisis in mid-2001, further showings of the series were suspended.
+In October 2003-in September 2005 and in July 2006 – July 2008 the TNT TV channel repeated all the same series.
 The CBS Drama channel also showed, but only the First Season of the series twice from January 9, 2015, and in 2016, after which the license to broadcast the channel in Russia was revoked.

 In Ukraine, Sunset Beach aired on 1+1.

 In Greece, Sunset Beach aired on Star Channel.

 In Cyprus, Sunset Beach aired on Sigma TV.

 In Spain, Sunset Beach aired on Antena 3.
-The channel intended for the series to be their big Summer premiere and launched the series with a 2-hour pilot on a Sunday afternoon in the very popular 3:30pm movie slot.
-Promoting the series as Baywatch meets Beverly Hills, 90210 with a lot of Santa Barbara (the latter having been a massive hit for the channel many years earlier and the only big US daytime soap to have aired in Spain), the series continued with its regular screenings every weeknight in the much coveted 8:00pm Access Primetime slot, the slot previously occupied by Baywatch.
+The channel intended for the series to be their big Summer premiere and launched the series with a 2-hour pilot on a Sunday afternoon in the popular 3:30pm movie slot.
+Promoting the series as Baywatch meets Beverly Hills, 90210 with a lot of Santa Barbara (the latter having been a massive hit for the channel many years earlier and the only big American daytime soap to have aired in Spain), the series continued with its regular screenings every weeknight in the much coveted 8:00pm Access Primetime slot, the slot previously occupied by Baywatch.
 Sunset Beach, however, failed to attract any attention, and the series was promptly axed after one week and six episodes, never to return to Spanish TV again.
+The series resurfaced in September 1998 as part of Antena 3's first attempt at a morning program, Hoy, de mañana.